 Students in CCBC's emergency medical technology certificate program receive an overview of the skills required for immediate medical care, including treating trauma and medical emergencies, and a background in anatomy, pharmacology, and communications techniques.
 They can apply for certification to work as paramedics in ambulances or other pre-hospital care situations.

 Associate of Applied Science in Emergency Medical Technology

 Students in CCBC's 2-year EMT associate program cover all the ground of the EMT certificate, including classroom work and clinical practice.
 They also take general education courses in the college, studying the humanities, arts and social sciences.
 Graduates are qualified to seek licensure as paramedics from national and state governing boards, or to pursue further education in health care fields.

 Prince George's Community College

 Founded in 1958, Prince George's Community College (PGCC) offers over 200 credit and noncredit workforce training programs, including four designed for EMTs.
 PGCC is allied with the Maryland Institute for Emergency Medical Services Systems and partners with the county fire and emergency medical services department to deliver this training.

-Certificate for Emergency Medical Technician - Intermediate
+Emergency Medical Technician - Continuing Education Program

 Students who have been EMT-Basic certified for at least a year can advance their education and career prospects with PGCC's theoretical and clinical courses in advanced medical techniques, including clearing airways, evaluating cardiac problems, administering IVs, and treating shock and trauma wounds.
 Graduates can sit for the national EMT-I exam and will be eligible for more advanced positions in emergency medical services or to enroll in an EMT-Paramedic program.